Pain au Levain

 3. Cover the bowl and allow the dough to rest for 30 minutes.

-5. Allow the dough to rise for 60 minutes in an oiled and covered bowl.
+5. Allow the dough to rise for 1 hour in an oiled and covered bowl.

 6. Give the dough a fold and return it to the bowl to rise for another 1 to 2 hours, until the dough is puffy and soft but not necessarily doubled in size.

 7. Transfer the dough to a lightly floured surface, gently deflate, and divide in half (about 700g each).
-Pre-shape it into two rounds.
+Preshape it into two rounds.
 (For details, check out this video: Dividing dough and shaping loaves.)
-Place the rounds seam side up on a floured surface, covered well.
+Place the rounds seam-side up on a floured surface, covered well.
 Let the rounds relax for 20 minutes.

-11. Just before baking, turn the loaves out onto a piece of parchment and trim the parchment to fit.
+11. Just before baking, turn the loaves out onto parchment and trim the parchment to fit.
 Score the loaves with one long angled cut down the center of the loaf.
 (If you need to bake one loaf at a time, allow one loaf to rest in the brotform at cool room temperature or in the refrigerator while the first one bakes, and then turn out and score before baking.)

 Tips from our Bakers